On multifold packings of radius-1 balls in Hamming graphs: -perfect unitrades and extended -perfect unitrades

 (i) In $U$, the number of words having $0$ in the $i$th coordinate equals the number of words having $1$ in it (in other words, the list of words from $U$ is an \emph{orthogonal array of strength $1$}.)

 (ii) An average Hamming distance from $v$ to the vertices of $U$ is $n/2$. \end{theorem}

-\begin{IEEEproof} Let us match any two words of $U$ differing in exactly two coordinates including $i$.
-As follows from the definition of unitrade, every vertex $u$ from $U$ is matched to exactly one other vertex $v$ from $U$ (indeed, the maximum clique of $\HH{n}$ consisting of $u$ and $n-1$ words differing with $u$ in exactly two coordinates including $i$ contains $u$ and exactly one other element of $U$).
+\begin{IEEEproof} Let us match any two words of $U$ differing in exactly two coordinates including $i$ or differing in only the $i$th coordinate.
+As follows from the definition of (extended) unitrade, every vertex $u$ from $U$ is matched to exactly one other vertex $v$ from $U$ (indeed, the radius-$1$ ball whose center differs from $u$ in only the $i$th coordinate contains $u$ and exactly one other element of $U$).
 Since every such $u$ and $v$ differ in the $i$th position, (i) is proven. (ii) is a simple corollary of (i). \end{IEEEproof}

-So, the inner radius $\min_{x\in U}\max{y\in U}d(x,y)$ of a (extended) $1$-perfect unitrades is between $n/2$ and $n$.
+So, the inner radius $\min_{x\in U}\max_{y\in U}d(x,y)$ of a (extended) $1$-perfect unitrades is between $n/2$ and $n$.
 The minimum of this value remains unknown.